The Ultimate STEM School Takeout is ready for delivery!

 - A whole or partial 30-minute school assembly filled with explosive demos and interactive experiments (can be removed if you do not want it)

-- Post visit project pack that can be completed in 5, 10 or 15 hours (completion is optional)
+- Post visit project pack (completion is optional)

 - Pre- and post- visit evaluation of pupil’s science capital that can be used to assess changing attitudes to STEM